 - Are required to carry a Schengen visa

 The EES aims to reduce the time it takes to pass border control upon arrival at the Schengen border.
-The system will achieve this with devices that automatically calculate the permitted stay of each traveler when they arrive at the border.
-New EES devices for enabling travelers to automatically cross the border are already being installed at Helsinki-Vantaa Airport in Finland.
+The system will achieve this with devices that automatically calculate the permitted stay of each traveller when they arrive at the border.
+New EES devices for enabling travellers to automatically cross the border are already being installed at Helsinki-Vantaa Airport in Finland.

 The system will also ensure a systematic and reliable detection of citizens exceeding the permitted length of stay.
-The implementation of Entry/Exit System simultaneously simplifies and facilitates law enforcement access to travelers’ information.
+The implementation of the Entry/Exit System simultaneously simplifies and facilitates law enforcement access to visitors’ information.

 When a citizen arrives at a Schengen border, they will be required to: